Frequently Asked Questions

 How is O-Wool dyed?

 O-Wool is Merino wool - why don't some of the yarns feel softer?

 Our yarns are spun two different ways.
 Our super-soft O-Wash yarns are spun on the worsted spinning system which creates a yarn very sleek to the touch.
 Our more "rustic"-feeling yarns are spun on the woolen spinning system which gives them more of a "woolly" feeling.
 Additionally, many commercial hand knitting yarn producers chemically soften their yarn.
-That plush, buttery, amazingly soft feeling is predominantly Siloxane.
+That plush, buttery, amazingly soft feeling is often Siloxane.
 Siloxane forms the chemical backbone structure of Silicone (think grease for your car brakes or bike chain).
 I think wool should speak for itself and not be coated in chemicals to alter the hand.
-O-Wool does not contain softeners, and likely won’t feel as soft as the Merino you’re used to.
-While knitting with O-Wool, the warmth, touch, and oils from your hands will begin to subtly soften the wool.
+O-Wool does not contain softeners, and the wollen-spun yarns likely won’t feel as soft as the Merino you’re used to.
+While knitting with these yarns, the warmth, touch, and oils from your hands will begin to subtly soften the wool.
 When you are finished knitting, wash your masterpiece by hand in a gentle detergent like Soak (http://www.soakwash.com

 What makes O-Wash machine washable?